beyonk-adventures/tz-lookup/README.md

 tz-lookup
 =========
-This is a little Javascript library that allows you to look up the time zone of a location given its latitude and longitude.
-It works in both the browser and in Node.JS, and is very fast and lightweight (~71KB) given what it does.
-We use it in production for [The Dark Sky API][1].
+This library allows you to look up the time zone of a location given its latitude and longitude.
+It works in both the browser and in Node.JS, and is very fast and lightweight (~71KB).

-**This library is no longer actively maintained under an Open Source license.
-Please fork it if you would like to continue development.**
+It is a fork of a library used in production for [The Dark Sky API][1].
+As the library is no longer maintained under an Open Source License, it has been forked to allow us to continue using it.

 [1]: https://darksky.net/dev/